 Traveling with kids?
 Use the pass to skip the long lines to make your trip go smoother with kids.
-Plus you can save money on sightseeing, since many of the kid-friendly attractions are expensive, such as the Aquarium, Hop-On Hop-Off bus tour, and Shrek’s Adventure.
+Plus you can save money on sightseeing, since many of the kid-friendly attractions are expensive, such as the ZSL London Zoo, Hop-On Hop-Off bus tour, and Tower Bridge.

 Those who are not interested in museums

-Who is the London Explorer Pass NOT good for?
+Who is the GO City London Explorer Pass NOT good for?

 Those not interested in sightseeing

-If you’re not interested in visiting the popular tourist attractions in London, then the London Explorer Pass may not be a good option for you.
+If you’re not interested in visiting the popular tourist attractions in London, then the GO City London Explorer Pass may not be a good option for you.

 Those who are only interested in museums